-Steam rooms are well-known for their ability as an expectorant.
-The hot humid air helps to dislodge mucus and phlegm, and helps reduce inflammation in the throat and lungs.
-Studies have shown that steam therapy offers significant relief from severe respiratory illnesses, and can help those athletes troubled by a history of exercise-induced asthma.
+Steam rooms are well-known for their potential ability as an expectorant.
+The hot humid air helps to dislodge mucus and phlegm, and may help reduce inflammation in the throat and lungs.
+Studies have shown that in some people steam therapy offered significant relief from severe respiratory discomfort, and may help those athletes troubled by a history of exercise-induced asthma.

 There can be no better post-workout habit to adopt than a regular trip to the steam room after training.
 It’s the easiest performance booster an athlete can use.